Dynamic Gap: Safe Gap-based Navigation in Dynamic Environments: Related Work

 \subsection{Perception Space and Gap-based Navigation}

-A perception-space approach to planning involves keeping sensory input in its raw egocentric form to take advantage of the computational benefits that come with foregoing intensive data processing.
-All local planning steps downstream are then performed through an egocentric point of view.
-Prior work from the authors has been done to develop a hierarchical perception-space navigation stack.
-Specifically, efforts have been made towards efficient collision checking \cite{PiPS}, egocentric environment representations \cite{RealTimeEgocentricNavigationVela}, and local path planning \cite{egoTEB, PGap}.
-This hierarchical egocentric navigation stack, including the contributions highlighted in this work, can be seen in Figure \ref{fig:info_flow}.
+Most motion planners \cite{lavalle_rapidly-exploring_1998, rosmann_timed-elastic-bands_2015, connell_dynamic_2017} opt to plan using Cartesian world frame environment representations such as cost maps or voxel grids.
+These approaches contrast with the perception-space approach to planning which involves keeping sensory input in its raw egocentric form to take advantage of the computational benefits that come with foregoing intensive data processing.
+All local planning steps downstream are then cast as ego-centric decision making processes.

-Gap-based planners typically function by operating on 1D laser scans and generating egocentric gaps: regions of collision-free space defined by either leading or trailing edges of obstacles.
-These planners either synthesize local trajectories or reactive control inputs through these gaps \cite{FollowTheGap_Gokasan, ClosestGap, TangentialClosestGap_Mertsching, SafeGap, AdmissibleGap}.
-Potential Gap explored how to simplify and manipulate gap representations to uphold collision-free gap passage guarantees for manually-crafted artificial potential fields.
-To the authors' knowledge, there are no gap-based planners in the literature that are explicitly designed to operate within dynamic environments.